uoeIDS/IDS_website/content/assessments/project.en_DRAFT.md

 - Set aside time to work together and apart (physically).
 Scheduling regular group meetings to discuss progress, challenges, and next steps is crucial for progress.
 - When you're done, review the documents on GitHub to make sure you're happy with the final state of your work.
 Then go get some rest!

 **Code:** In your presentation your code should be hidden (`echo = FALSE`) so that your document is neat and easy to read.
-However, your document should include all your code such that if I re-knit your R Markdown file I should be able to obtain the results you presented.
+However, your document should include all your code such that if I re-knit your R Markdown file then I should be able to obtain the results you presented.

 {{% notice warning %}}
 **Exception:** If you want to highlight something specific about a piece of code, you're welcome to show that portion.